Tastebucket/Survival-Game/README.md

 ![GameStart](img/Game_Start_Wireframe.jpg)

 Shot of the game.
 Enemies move randomly around the screen as the player moves using the keyboard, trying to avoid being touched.
+Their score is constantly accumulating as the time runs.

 ![LateGame](img/Later_Game_Wireframe.jpg)

-The player can pick up boosts which give abilities (temporary invulnerability, timestop, destroy enemies, etc.) or just boost the score
+The player can pick up boosts which give abilities (temporary invulnerability, timestop, destroy enemies, etc.) or just boost the score.
+At later levels, more enemies appear, some with different sizes, speeds or movement patterns.

 ![GameOver](img/Game_Over_Wireframe.jpg)

+When the player collides with an enemy the game is over.
+They can save their score with a set of initials.

+## Classes, basic development ideas
+-There will be a player class and several different enemy classes.
+-The different enemy classes will have different movement patterns -Initial enemy movement will have a set speed and the direction will be determined by a math.random function within a setInterval function
+-Later enemies (same class) will have higher speeds and/or larger sizes -Advanced enemies will have their movement optimized to move towards the player, albeit at a slow speed.
+This will be added only if the initial stages have been perfected.